 A phased approach

 Following an extensive consultation period and planning application, Calke Explore was given the go-ahead in 2017.
-We’ll be phasing the project over a number of years, and are currently finalising a detailed plan for the first phase, which will be completed by late 2018.
+We’ll be phasing the project over a number of years, and are currently finalising a detailed plan for the first phase, which will be completed in 2019, ready for a summer opening.

 During the first phase, we aim to create access and exit routes through Poker’s Leys woodland, pedestrian routes to the recently extended Tramway Trail and provide up to 100 permanent parking spaces.
 There will also be space for seasonal facilities including a refreshments kiosk with outdoor seating, toilets and visitor information.

 Why is it being built?